zacharygriffee/senal/docs/tada-api.md

 to be caught.
 This function can also be called manually, to stop the tada immediately.
 This will also communicate to registered senals of the error to be removed from their subscriptions.

+IF a subscription is made of the tada (i.e. tada.subscribe())) and the error function of the observer interface is declared, the error is assumed handled.

 **If not using the observer contract**

 Any errors that are produced by tada will just throw it which you could try catch.